mozman/ezdxf/docs/source/render/mesh.rst

 The :meth:`MeshBuilder.render` method, renders the mesh into a :class:`~ezdxf.entities.Mesh` entity.
 The :class:`~ezdxf.entities.Mesh` entity supports ngons in AutoCAD, ngons are polygons with more than 4 vertices.

+The basic :class:`MeshBuilder` class does not support transformations.

 .. class:: MeshBuilder